-A major component of the stormwater permit is watershed based outreach and education because stormwater pollution is the direct result of our daily activities.
+A major component of the stormwater permit is watershed-based outreach and education because stormwater pollution is the direct result of our daily activities.
 Since each of us contributes to the problem, the more we learn about it, understand how we contribute to it, and what we can do about it as a community, the more successful we will be in solving it.
 The only way this problem will be solved is through the collective efforts of each one of us.

-Environmental Protection Agency -Stormwater Program

-Michigan Department of Environment, Great Lakes, and Energy - Stormwater Program
+- Visit the Environmental Protection Agency Stormwater Program HERE - Visit the Michigan Department of Environment, Great Lakes, and Energy Program HERE